shamim1258/Shamim/Technology/Django/base.md

 # Django

-Django is a Python-based web framework which allows you to quickly create web application without all of the installation or dependency problems that you normally will find with other frameworks.
+- Django is a Python-based web framework which allows you to quickly create web application.
+- Django is a back-end server side web framework.
+- Based on MVT (Model View Template) design pattern.
+- Open source.

 ## Benefits
     1. Django is a rapid web development framework.